-On the other hand, encryption turns data into variable length data using a key
+On the other hand, encryption turns data into variable length data using a key data := F-1(encrypted_data, key)

-Unlike the hash, we can compute data back from encrypted\data by applying the right decryption function and key:
+Unlike the hash, we can compute data back from encrypted_data applying the right decryption function and key

 Encryption should be used whenever you need to communicate or store sensitive data, which you or someone else needs to access later on for further processing.
 A "simple" encryption use case is the HTTPS - Hyper Text Transfer Protocol Secure.
 AES is the de facto standard when it comes to symmetric key encryption.
-This algorithm, similar to many other symmetric ciphers, can be implemented in different modes.
+This algorithm, as many other symmetric ciphers, can be implemented in different modes.
 You'll notice in the code sample below, GCM (Galois Counter Mode) was used, instead of the more popular (in cryptography code examples, at least) CBC/ECB.

 The main difference between GCM and CBC/ECB is the fact that the former is an authenticated cipher mode, meaning that after the encryption stage, an authentication tag is added to the ciphertext, which will then be validated prior to message decryption, ensuring the message has not been tampered with.

-In comparison, you have Public key cryptography or asymmetric cryptography which makes use of pairs of keys: public and private.
-Public key cryptography offers less performance than symmetric key cryptography for most cases.
-Therefore, its most common use-case is sharing a symmetric key between two parties using asymmetric cryptography, so they can then use the symmetric key to exchange messages encrypted with symmetric cryptography.
-Aside from AES, which is 1990's technology, Go authors have begun to implement and support more modern symmetric encryption algorithms, which also provide authentication, for example, chacha20poly1305.
+On the other hand, you have Public key cryptography or asymmetric cryptography, which makes use of pairs of keys: public and private.
+Public key cryptography is less performant than symmetric key cryptography for most cases, so its most common use-case is sharing a symmetric key between two parties using assymetric cryptography, so they can then use the symmetric key to exchange messages encrypted with symmetric cryptography.

+Aside from AES, which is 90's technology, Go authors have begun to implement and support more modern symmetric encryption algorithms which also provide authentication, such as chacha20poly1305.